worthingtonse/WEST-Protocol/E. Authentication Services.md

 These services check the authenticty of tokens and allow change of ownership.

+Key Terms:

+AN: Authenticity Number.
+A 16 byte password that they coin has.
+Usually shown as 32 hexidecimal characters.

+SN: Serial Number.
+Every coin has a unique 4 byte serial number .

+PAN or PN: Proposed Authenticity Number.
+The new AN that the client wants to repace the old AN with.

+POWN: Password Own.
+To ask the RAIDA to change the AN to the PAN.

+Fracked: When a coin has one or more RAIDA that think it is counterfeit but more than 13 that think it is authentic.

 Command Code | Service  | Description
 --- | --- |---
 10 | [Detect](#detect) | Tells if token is authentic without changing AN